anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 • Authenticity – The ability to confirm the users are in fact valid users with the correct rights to access the systems or data.

 <a name="7.3.1"></a>
-## 7.3.1 Potential attack vectors.
+## 7.3.1 Potential attack vectors
 Previously attacks designed to place and migrate workload outside the legal boundaries were not possible using traditional infrastructure, due to the closed nature of these systems.
 However, using NFVI, violation of regulatory policies and laws becomes possible by actors diverting or moving a VNF from an authenticated and legal location to another potentially illegal location.
 The consequences of violating regulatory policies may take the form of a complete banning of service and/or an exertion of a financial penalty by a governmental agency or through SLA enforcement.
 Such vectors of attack may well be the original intention of the attacker in an effort to harm the service provider.
 One possible attack scenario can be when an attacker exploits the insecure VNF API to dump the records of personal data from the database in an attempt to violate user privacy.
-NFVI operators should ensure that VNF APIs are secure, accessible over a secure network (TLS) under very strict set of security best practices and RBAC policies to limit exposure of this vulnerability.
+NFVI operators should ensure that VNF APIs are secure, accessible over a secure network (TLS) under very strict set of security best practices, and RBAC policies to limit exposure of this vulnerability.

 <a name="7.3.2"></a>
-## 7.3.2 Testing demarcation points.
+## 7.3.2 Testing demarcation points

 It is not enough to just secure all potential points of entry and hope for the best, any NFVI architecture must be able to be tested and validated that it is in fact protected from attack as much as possible.
 The ability to test the infrastructure for vulnerabilities on a continuous basis is critical for maintaining the highest level of security possible.
 Testing needs to be done both from the inside and outside of the systems and networks.
 Below is a small sample of some of the testing methodologies and frameworks available.